 The Stratocaster model was the hip new solid body electric from Fender which was meant to be an upgrade from the Telecaster model.
 Its three pickups were intended to claim superiority over both the Telecaster and its most competitive rival: the Gibson Les Paul introduced in 1952.
 As such, it was a but more expensive than the Telecaster model at a base price of $229.50 for the Stratocaster non-tremolo or $249.50 for the Stratocaster with tremolo.
 By comparison, the Telecaster with two pickups was priced at only $189.50 in '54.

 Remember that the Stratocaster's price in 1954 has no bearing on its value now.
-Check out Stratocaster Values for more on modern day pricing.
+Check out Stratocaster Values for appraisal information.

 Stratocaster Guitar (no tremolo) $229.50